Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Get your cash where it needs to go in one to two days with no fees.

 OFX has been in the money transfer business for 17 years.
-It serves a diverse range of needs for people and businesses managing payments abroad, offering strong exchange rates and charging no transfer fees for transfers of $1,000 or more.
+It serves a diverse range of needs for people and businesses managing payments abroad, offering strong exchange rates and charging no transfer fees for transfers of $1,000 per year or more.

 For TransferWise, you go to its site, select the currencies you are exchanging and indicate how much you want to send.
 After reviewing your rate and fee, money is pulled from your bank account and matched to a sender.